tbeckerson/lunar-website/_includes/download.md

 # DOWNLOAD

-_Considering the rolling release nature of Lunar, users should probably be pointed to the newest nightly, rather than a year-old beta._
+_Considering the rolling release nature of Lunar, users should probably be pointed to the newest nightly, rather than the year-old 1.8.0 release candidate._

-_Or maybe there should be monthly or quarterly releases?_
+_Or maybe there should be monthly or quarterly releases?
+Is chasing a point release number actually useful for Lunar?_

 _Regardless, there should be some text here describing the difference between the stable and the nightly, and what the user can expect from each._